moonshine-software/doc/en/security/authentication.md

 Here you can configure:

-- `enabled`: enable/disable built-in authentication
+- `enabled` - enable/disable built-in authentication,
-- `guard`: name of the guard for authentication
+- `guard` - name of the guard for authentication,
-- `model`: user model class
+- `model` - user model class,
-- `middleware`: middleware for authentication
+- `middleware` - middleware for authentication,
-- `pipelines`: additional pipelines for the authentication process
+- `pipelines` - additional pipelines for the authentication process.

 <a name="customization"></a>
 ## Customization

-You can customize authentication in `MoonShineServiceProvider`:
+You can customize authentication in `MoonShineServiceProvider`.

 ```php
 $config